-A new fast parallel triangulation algorithm in $E^2$ and $E^3$ has been presented.
+A new fast and simple to implement parallel triangulation algorithm in E^2 and E^3 has been presented.
 It is based on the "Divide & Conquer" strategy.
 It can be easily implemented on parallel environments with shared and/or distributed memory using both CPU and GPU.
 As it is scalable; the proposed algorithm is especially convenient for large data sets processing.
-The approach proposed has been implemented and tested using both CPU and GPU.
+The approach proposed has been implemented in C++ and tested using both CPU and GPU.
 An additional speed-up can be expected if the data structures are carefully implemented for the given HW.